-You have the option to perform Account-related transactions and activity electronically via the internet and to securely access and manage Account information-including quarterly statements, transaction confirmations, and tax forms-24 hours a day at ColoradoABLE.org after you have created an online username and password.
-Please note that if you establish Electronic Delivery, the only way to get paper copies of these documents will be to print them from a computer.
+You have the option to perform Account-related transactions and activity electronically via the Internet and to securely access and manage Account information-including quarterly statements, transaction confirmations, and tax forms-24 hours a day at the Plan's website after you have created an online username and password.
+Please note that if you elect Electronic Delivery, the only way to get paper copies of these documents will be to print them from a computer.
 Each Account can only have one set of login credentials, even if the Account Owner co-manages the Account with an Authorized Individual, or if there are multiple Authorized Individuals on the Account.